 Line 810 – Reporting Carrier: The regulatory identifying name associated with the study area reported in this document.

 Line 811 – Holding Company: The name of the corporate holding company associated with the study area reported in this document.
+Please note that this field has been pre-populated and was derived from holding company and common control name information in the FCC Forms 477 and 499.
+Carriers will be required to validate Line 811 by completing one of the following three options:

+811A – The Holding Company/Affiliate name in Line 811 is correct.

+811B – The Holding Company/Affiliate name in Line 811 is not correct.
+Selecting this option will require filers to enter the correct Holding Company/Affiliate name in Line 811C.

+811D – The SAC does not have a Holding Company/Affiliate name.

 Line 812 – Operating Company: The name of the corporate operating company designation associated with the study area reported in this document.